 Criteria:

-Asset: Important and causes business disruptions when down.
+Asset causes major business disruptions when down.

 Assets classified as high priority are essential for your business but might not pose an immediate threat of closure.
 However, their malfunction could disrupt operations and impact customer satisfaction.
 High priority indicates needing first available service at regular rates.